awsdocs/amazon-vpc-user-guide/doc_source/vpce-interface.md

 ## Interface Endpoint Availability Zone Considerations<a name="vpce-interface-availability-zones"></a>

-When you create an interface endpoint, the endpoint is created in the Availability Zone that is mapped to your account and is independent from other accounts\.
+When you create an interface endpoint, the endpoint is created in the Availability Zone that is mapped to your account and that is independent from other accounts\.
 When the service provider and the consumer are in different accounts, use the Availability Zone ID to uniquely and consistently identify the interface endpoint Availability Zone\.
-For example, `use1-az1` is an AZ ID for the `us-east-1` Region and maps to the same location in every AWS account\.
+For example, `use1-az1` is an Availability Zone ID for the `us-east-1` Region and maps to the same location in every AWS account\.
 For information about Availability Zone IDs, see [AZ IDs for Your Resources](https://docs.aws.amazon.com/ram/latest/userguide/working-with-az-ids.html) in the *AWS RAM User Guide* or use [describe\-availability\-zones](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-availability-zones.html)\.

-Services may not be available in all Availability Zones through an interface endpoint\.
+Services might not be available in all Availability Zones through an interface endpoint\.
 You can use any of the following operations to find out which Availability Zones are supported for a service:
 + [describe\-vpc\-endpoint\-services](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-vpc-endpoint-services.html) \(AWS CLI\)
 + [DescribeVpcEndpointServices](https://docs.aws.amazon.com/AWSEC2/latest/APIReference//API_DescribeVpcEndpointServices.html) \(API\)
 + The Amazon VPC console when you create an interface endpoint\.
 For more information, see [Creating an Interface Endpoint](#create-interface-endpoint)\.